For gay guys, good sex is an important part of our lives. And of course, sex is as complicated as ever.

 - If a guy becomes HIV-positive, we know that getting connected to care right away is the best for his health.

-- HIV stigma is still stopping a lot of us from having the conversations we need to have.
+- HIV stigma is still stopping a lot of us from having the conversations we need to have, which leads to worse personal and community health outcomes, instead of making us safer.

 - Other problems impacting gay men — homophobia, mental health issues, racism, issues around using drugs, to name a few — make it even harder to prevent HIV or other STIs, and affect guys’ ability to look out for themselves and each other.